ejfamanas/typescript-scaffolder/README.md

 ```
 ---

-## Usage - Interfaces
+## Usage in Code - Interfaces
 ### Schema Inference
 There are two functions available to infer the schema generation for output preview:
 ```
 inferSchmea                 // produces a preview of the interface inferred from a schema inferSchemaFromPath         // reads a json file and produces a preview of the interface from a schema
 ```

 The above functions can be used with either async / await or Promise patterns: